Installation

 - When using a mobile access card, install devices maintaining a minimum distance of 1 m between devices to avoid BLE interference.

-- After assembling the cable cover, fix it firmly using the six screws on the cover.
+After assembling the cable cover, fix it firmly using the six screws on the cover.

-IMake sure that the cable cover is completely closed after connecting it to the product to maintain the water-resistant and dust-resistant features (IP65 rating).
+InfoIMake sure that the cable cover is completely closed after connecting it to the product to maintain the water-resistant and dust-resistant features (IP65 rating).

-- Install the device onto the fixed bracket.
+Mount the product on the fixed bracket.

 Power Supply Connection